WeGlove/Pong/README.md

 - The Events are really inefficient
 - The Commands are inefficient
 - Create View in congruence to the Events and Commands
-- Better Editor
 - Add Squishing Rule
 - The Intersections need an error term.
 Objects can get stuck inside others
-- Abstract IO Keyboard Mouse
+- Implement PygameKeyboard and keybindings
 - Key bindings
 - Backends